top of page

 (Source: here)

 In the table above, I have listed the thirteen wars America fought since the end of the Second World War.
 Not a single one of these wars took place on American soil.
 Not a single one of these wars was fought in defence of the territorial integrity of the United States.
 Only three of the wars were sanctioned by the United Nations.
-Most of the wars began due to political opportunism or to serve some warped ideology or narrow set of commercial interests.
+Most of the wars began due to political opportunism or to serve some warped ideology or simply to satisfy a narrow set of commercial interests.

 American tax payers are footing the bill.